 - 5.2.1.
-You must check whether your assessments have a word count.
-The word count will be defined in the module descriptor and in the assessment brief.
-If you exceed a word count this may limit the marks you can gain, as outlined in the Assessment Handbook (opens new window). - 5.2.2.
+You must check whether your assessments have a word count or a word count equivalence.
+The word count or word count equivalence will be defined in the module descriptor and in the assessment brief.
+If you exceed a word count or word count equivalence this may limit the marks you can gain, as outlined in the Assessment Handbook (opens new window). - 5.2.2.
 You must follow all instructions on the module page on the VLE (opens new window). - 5.2.3.
-It is your responsibility to make sure that you submit your assessment in the appropriate format using online submission by the required deadlines. - 5.2.4.
+It is your responsibility to make sure that you submit your assessment in the appropriate format using online submission by the required deadlines.

+- 5.2.4.
 Assessments submitted by a different method to the method stated in the assessment brief will not be accepted unless under exceptional circumstances. - 5.2.5.
 You must keep copies of your assessment and confirmation of receipt. - 5.2.6.
-All assessment submissions are checked for plagiarism (see section 13).
+All assessment submissions are checked for academic misconduct (see section 13).
 It is your responsibility to make sure that your work is your own and that the contribution of others is properly acknowledged and referenced.
-You can learn about referencing and plagiarism in the Study Skills section of the VLE (opens new window) and using UCEM's Guide to Referencing and Citation (opens new window) available on the VLE. - 5.2.7.
-For certain dissertation and/or project modules assessments may take the form of research-based reports.
-There are particular requirements for their submission: - You must submit a digital copy via the online assessment platform used in the module.
-The copy may be retained within our Library. - If you wish us to restrict access to your dissertation and/or research-based project, due to the confidential nature of any of its content, you must request this in writing at the time of submission.
+You can learn about referencing and plagiarism in the Study Skills section of the VLE (opens new window) and using UCEM's Guide to Referencing and Citation (opens new window) available on the VLE.

+For certain project modules, assessments may take the form of research-based reports.
+If you wish for your project to remain confidential, you must indicate this on the Declaration of Project Authorship Form which should be submitted with your Project via Turnitin.